simulogics/prosperousuniverse-docs/content/tutorials/legacy-tutorials/shipbuilding/_index.md

 * __Radiation:__ The harsh radiation of a sun during FTL flight, especially when close-by, weakens the ship's hull.
 Radiation plating reduces this type of damage.
 <!---* __Micrometeoroids:__ On STL flights between planets a ship will get hit by micrometeoroids.
 The exact damage depends on the density of micrometeoroids in the systems you're traveling through.
 Specialized whipple shields reduce this type of damage.-->

 Ships below a condition of 80% start to become slower.
 You can repair a ship from its SHP command.
-This will require a certain amount of hull plates and shield components depending on your ship's condition.
+This will require a certain amount of hull plates as well as shield and structural components depending on your ship's condition.

 ## About this page